Antlion931/ObsidianNotes/Path to cybersecurity expert/NFC and RFID in terms of cybersecurity.md

 ![[skimmer02.png]]

-[[nfc]] tag sends data with use of radio waves with range of 10 cm, that makes a risk of other device to eavesdrop communication.
-In addition an [[nfc]] tag can be stolen.
+[[NFC]] tag sends data with use of radio waves with range of 10 cm, that makes a risk of other device to eavesdrop communication.
+In addition an [[NFC]] tag can be stolen.
 So if it contains any personal data, it should be encrypted to make it harder to get.

-- [ ] #todo write about copping an [[nfc]] tag with skylanders as an example, and how you can do this with just a phone.
+- [ ] #todo write about copping an [[NFC]] tag with skylanders as an example, and how you can do this with just a phone.